igutekunst/flow/README.md

 - **Token-based authentication** for development
 - **64-bit minimum prefix length** prevents broad scanning
 - **Unguessable IDs** prevent message enumeration
+- **No event listing** - you can only access events by ID or prefix watch

 ### Full Vision Security
 - **Zero-knowledge proofs** for subscription requests